Samsung Galaxy Wi-Fi Keeps Disconnecting: 8 Quick Fixes

 Hardware is rarely the problem.

-According to Samsung’s Galaxy Wi-Fi troubleshooting guide, most connection drops trace back to network settings or interference rather than the phone, which matches what we see: a phone that drops one network but holds others is pointing straight at the router.
+According to Samsung’s Galaxy Wi-Fi troubleshooting guide, most connection drops trace back to network settings or interference rather than the phone, which fits the usual pattern: a phone that drops one network but holds others is pointing straight at the router.
 Stack a recent One UI bug, a stalled Private DNS, or aggressive power saving on top of that, and the drops get worse.

 Work the fixes below in order.
 The first one takes about 30 seconds.